-- (1) All salaries for 2020 reflect a 20% temporary reduction during second quarter of 2020 as part of our costsavings measures in response to the COVID-19 pandemic.
-Additional detail on these measures and their impact on executive compensation is below under "Impact of COVID-19 Pandemic." - (2) We generally do not pay any discretionary bonuses or bonuses that are subjectively determined and did not pay any such bonuses to any named executive officers in 2020.
-Annual cash incentive bonus payouts based on performance against pre-established performance goals are reported in the "Non-equity incentive plan compensation" column. - (3) Amounts reported represent the aggregate grant date fair value for restricted stock unit ("RSU") awards computed in accordance with FASB ASC Topic 718.
-The grant date fair value is determined based on the per share closing sale price of our common stock on the grant date for 2020 and on the date immediately prior to the grant date for 2019. - (4) Amounts reported represent the aggregate grant date fair value for option awards granted to each named executive officer computed in accordance with FASB ASC Topic 718.
+- (1) We generally do not pay any discretionary bonuses or bonuses that are subjectively determined and did not pay any such bonuses to any named executive officers in 2022.
+Annual cash incentive bonus payouts based on performance against pre-established performance goals are reported in the "Non-equity incentive plan compensation" column. - (2) Amounts reported represent the aggregate grant date fair value for restricted stock unit ("RSU") awards computed in accordance with FASB ASC Topic 718.
+The grant date fair value is determined based on the per share closing sale price of our common stock on the grant date for 2022 and 2021. - (3) Amounts reported represent the aggregate grant date fair value for option awards granted to each named executive officer computed in accordance with FASB ASC Topic 718.
 The grant date fair value is determined based on our Black-Scholes option pricing model.
 The table below sets forth the specific assumptions used in the valuation of each such option award: